DS-567/Educational-8-bit-CPU-SoC-/hardware/backplane/README.md

 ## Backplane

-Backplane with sockets for plugging in all the modular components of the CPU / SoC
+Backplane with sockets for plugging in all the modular components of the CPU / SoC, and routing of 5V/GND, clock, resets, control signals and the data bus.

 [View schematic (PDF)](BACKPLANE_schematic.pdf)